FG, States, LGs Share N788.139bn for October - THISDAYLIVE

 However, the average unit price dropped further from $75.69 to $73.92.

-Also, “the Shut-In and Shut-down of pipelines at various terminals persisted due to leaks and maintenance ” the AGF said.
+Also, “the Shut-in and Shut-down of pipelines at various terminals persisted due to leaks and maintenance.

 “Revenues from Oil and Gas Royalties, Petroleum Profit Tax (PPT) and Value Added Tax increased significantly while Companies Income Rax (CIT), import and excise duties increased only marginally,” Ahmed explained.